Diving at the Steps (Kurnell)

 Page Contents

-The nearest bus stop (Captain Cook Dr after Polo Street) to Inscription Point Car Park is around 1.2 kilometres away.
-From Sydney CBD, one needs to take a train to the Cronulla station and a bus to the Captain Cook Dr after Polo Street stop.
-The total time to travel between Sydney CBD and the car park is around 1 hour 45 minutes.
-More up-to-date information can be found on the Transport for New South Wales (NSW) website.
+The closest bus stop to Inscription Point Car Park is approximately 1.2 kilometres away, known as Captain Cook Dr after Polo Street.
+For those travelling from Sydney CBD, the recommended route involves taking a train to Cronulla station and then a bus to the Captain Cook Dr after Polo Street stop.
+The overall travel time between Sydney CBD and the car park is estimated to be around 1 hour and 45 minutes.
+For the latest and most accurate information, it is advisable to check the Transport for New South Wales (TfNSW) website.

-- Type of Dive: Shore dive (one can also do a leap when the conditions of the sea are calm).
+- Type of Dive: Shore dive (you can also do a leap when the conditions of the sea are calm).

 - Dive site: Open (Sea).